TorinFelton/SpotlightX/README.md

 # Example autocompletion & program run
-![When typing in the start of one of the start menu programs, it will autocomplete:](https://i.imgur.com/ei8wNCW.gif)
+![When typing in the start of one of the start menu programs, it will autocomplete:](https://i.imgur.com/ei8wNCW.gif) Typing and autocomplete are <b>not</b> slowed by the program, I have just slowly typed for demonstration.

 Pressing enter will run the program, and close the WinBar.

 # Search Function + Icon
 ![Search Function](https://i.imgur.com/DaagPV3.png)

-# Launch Settings Function - Supports setting page autocompletion
+# Launch Settings Function
 ![Launch Settings Function](https://i.imgur.com/p7wMNS6.gif)
+Typing and autocomplete are <b>not</b> slowed by the program, I have just slowly typed for demonstration.

 # Error Icon
 ![Simplistic Error Message - to show invalid command input](https://i.imgur.com/TibVPGY.png)